best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Improved business continuity and knowledge management.

 Automating a process using code is not sufficient to achieve all of these benefits, without also applying adequate quality assurance.

+Learning from previous projects, we've found that moving to doing analysis as code is most successful when there is:
+* intention to transform and improve the quality of the wider business process around the project, not just automating an existing process.
+* committed, skilled resource for the duration of the project and for ongoing maintenance for the life span of the product.
+* motivation for the project and personal development from those working on the project.
+* access to appropriate tools for the development and deployment of the project.
+* a plan for collecting requirements and for transitioning the product into business as usual.

+It is common for transformation of existing processes to identify quality issues in the current process.
+This should be seen as an opportunity to improve the quality of the process.

 ## Analytical code requires quality assurance